Google demos car bookings by voice assistant at annual I/O event

 With revenue growth slowing and costs largely growing, some investors are anxious to see whether Google can commercialize its newest ventures in artificial intelligence, including the assistant.

 The company is trying to fend off growing regulatory efforts that threaten its business model.
-Lawmakers in several regions, including in the United States, United Kingdom and Singapore, are weighing privacy and data rules that could limit how Google tracks consumers and distributes information.
+Lawmakers in several regions including in the United States, United Kingdom and Singapore are weighing privacy and data rules that could limit how Google tracks consumers and distributes information.
+(Reporting by Paresh Dave; Editing by Jeffrey Benkoe)

-On Tuesday, Google said it would bring “incognito mode,” which stops the company’s tracking of users, to Google Maps soon and to Google search later this year.